Mobile continues to be the name of the game and will soon become a required function for your business.

-When you own a small business with limited resources and a longer list of “to dos” than available manpower, keeping up with the latest in banking technology may seem like a low priority.
-But in reality, mobile banking has a significant impact on your business's costs, cash flow, and ability to attract, serve, and retain customers now and in the future.
+When you own a small business with limited resources and a long list of to-do's, keeping up with the latest in banking technology may seem like a low priority.
+Mobile banking has a significant impact on your business's costs, cash flow, and ability to attract, serve and retain customers now and in the future.
 Here's a look at why mobile banking is the future and how its continued evolution will impact your business.

-Consumers will begin to expect the ability to pay with a mobile device.
+Consumers expect the ability to pay with a mobile device.

-According to data collected by Cellum Group, 41 percent of iPhone users have used their mobile device to conduct at least one mobile payment transaction.
-Apple’s recent introduction of its mobile wallet ApplePay and its relationship with more than 200,000 retailers and financial institutions will help to streamline the convenience and ease of use that has historically lacked in the mobile-wallet space.
+According to data collected by Cellum Group, 41% of iPhone users have used their mobile devices to conduct at least one mobile payment transaction.

 As a result, it predicts that financial institutions and merchants will become more aggressive about integrating mobile apps into sales channels, and incentivizing consumers to leverage the higher-transaction security that mobile offers.
 As a small business, you can offer consumers the same level of protection by processing mobile payments through a secure payment processor, and/or incorporating such a processor’s environment into your business’s own native app.

-Mobile banking has even simplified the process of finding small-business funding -- in a Fox Business article, Rohit Arora, co-founder and CEO of an online lending resource says that mobile small-business loan applications have risen from 25 percent to about 40 percent today in just a year.
+Mobile banking has even simplified the process of finding small-business funding.
+In a Fox Business article, Rohit Arora, co-founder and CEO of an online lending resource says that mobile small-business loan applications have risen from 25% to 40% today in just a year.

 When mobile banking is used by a business, the process of validating payments is often quicker and easier.
 This is because mobile banking eliminates the need of going to your bank or waiting for monthly statements to arrive to verify transactions; instead, all transactions can be seen immediately online.